thedamfr/Android-BleEventAdapter/readme.md

 But using Android SDK to do so might be boring.
 See [Android SDK Guide](http://developer.android.com/guide/topics/connectivity/bluetooth-le.html).

-## We, at Indy Trackers, think it should be easier.
+## At indy trackers, we think it should be easier.

 We think that decoupling software component allow us to make a easy-to-maintain software architecture.